levisc8/spind/cran-comments.md

 ## Submission

-This is a submission of Spind_2.0.2.
+This is a submission of Spind_2.1.0.

 All passed with no ERRORS OR WARNINGS.

-Tested on win-builder with the following results:
+Tested on win-builder for R-devel, R-release, and R-oldrelease with the following results:

 ALL builds had the following NOTE:
 * checking CRAN incoming feasibility ...
 NOTE